 "Incredible encounters!
 Women are traditional griots and chroniclers of communal experiences no matter how marginal their voices.
 To be feminist is to regain the spiritual space for community consciousness."
 Lizi Ben-Iheanacho, Facebook 22/12/2016

-A nationwide celebration of Efuru by Flora Nwapa, the first internationally published novel by an African woman writer (Heinemann, London 1966).
+A nationwide celebration of Efuru by Flora Nwapa, the first internationally published novel in English by an African woman writer (Heinemann, London 1966).
 A 5-city tour in Lagos, Maiduguri, Abuja, Enugu and Owerri, over 10 days from 29 November to 11 December 2016.
 Events included paper presentations, scholarly debates, school competitions and student dramatizations of Efuru.
 Keynotes delivered by iconic women like Bolanle Awe and Zaynab Alkali, who knew Flora Nwapa personally.
 Flora Nwapa's children - Ejine Olga Nzeribe, Uzoma Nwakuche, and Amede Nzeribe - participated in the nationwide celebrations of their Mom.
 Dr Wale Okediran, former President of the Association of Nigerian Authors (ANA) led the work of a National Organizing Committee, which persevered despite insufficient funding.
 I was the only non-African scholar attending the event and very warmly hosted by all involved.

 Trailer for Efuru@50 Documentary Film